typography-interaction-2526/typography-interaction-2526.github.io/content/topic/typography/index.md

 But the literal size is not our only tool.
 Another way we can distinguish copy within a document is by making use of *weights*—varying the thickness of the stroke.
 Good typefaces usually come in a range of weights to facilitate our designs—at the very least a *regular* (or *roman*), *bold*, and *italic* weight.
 Nowadays, [variable typefaces](https://v-fonts.com) allow us to pick and choose the exact weight combinations that we need.

 <figure
 	@caption="An example of how type color informs hierarchy.
-We’re guessing you went to the yellow, first."
+We’re guessing you went to the red, first."
 	@source="type-color.svg"
 	class="multiply"
 	>
 </figure>

 We can also use *color* as a visual element to distinguish our content.
 Above, we keep the type the same in both the heading and body text.
 But using only color, we are still able to set the heading apart.

 Many of these principles of hierarchy are come from the [*Principles of Gestalt*](https://g-e-s-t-a-l-t.org/media/pdf/Investigations-on-Gestalt-Principles.pdf)—creating associations out of form.
+(These, in turn, are buried deep in our evolutionary history.)
 These principles [have become systematized](https://lawsofux.com/en/) in interactive work.

 ### Leading